Helialiaia01/TNF-alpha-RNA-seq-Analysis/README.md

 }
 ```

-**This project represents professional-quality bioinformatics work suitable for academic, industrial, or research applications.** 🚀
+**This project represents an educational bioinformatics analysis suitable for learning and demonstrating RNA-seq analysis techniques.** �